RonnyKorneli/RonnyKorneli/README.md

-- 🚀 Crafting code, bridging bytes, and pushing pixels to the next frontier!
+- 🚀 At the moment I am Crafting code, bridging bytes, and pushing pixels to the next frontier!
 - 📫 How to reach me: ronnykorneli@googlemail.com